-Not all wheat is the same, with so-called hard wheats which are grown in cooler climates such as the northern US and Canada, having a higher protein content than soft wheats which are grown in cooler climates such as the southern US and southern Europe.
+Not all wheat is the same, with so-called hard wheats which are grown in cooler climates such as the northern US and Canada, having a higher protein content than soft wheats which are grown in warmer climates such as the southern US and southern Europe.

 While these wheats can sometimes be used on their own, millers usually create mixes of several different types of wheat to create flour with a specific protein content and thus specific baking characteristics.

 Bread flour contains the highest levels of protein, about 12%, and so creates a strong web of gluten that leads to a soft, fluffy loaf with great volume and a chewy texture.

 Specialist bread flours or those produced from single varieties of wheat can have different protein levels, however, and produce different types of bread.